lakshman81-ai/MusicNoteappV1.97V1.1/benchmarks/README.md

-# Benchmark Plan
+# Benchmark plan and refinement guide

-This directory holds reusable fixtures and notes for evaluating the transcription pipeline.
-Use the structure and checklists below to keep inputs, ground truths, and timing results consistent across scenarios.
+This directory holds fixtures and scripts for evaluating the transcription pipeline end-to-end.
+Use the steps below to run the suite, interpret the metrics, and tune the quantization/tempo logic when accuracy drifts.

 ## Directory layout
 ```
 benchmarks/
   01_scales/